Coulston

-Coulston (until 1934 called East Coulston) is a village and civil parish in Wiltshire, England, five miles northeast of the town of Westbury, just north of the B3098 road.
+Coulston, formerly called East Coulston is a village and civil parish in Wiltshire, England, five miles northeast of the town of Westbury, just north of the B3098 road.
 The village lies under the north slope of Salisbury Plain and the parish extends south onto the Plain.
+In 2021 the parish had a population of 133.

 The parish has an elected parish council called Coulston Parish Council.

 Coulston has a mix of old and new houses, about sixty-five in all.
 The number of buildings listed as of architectural or historic importance is thirteen (all listed Grade II).
 There is no shop or surviving public house.

 History

 The parish was originally called East Coulston, and until 1934 the theoretical hamlet of West Coulston (immediately adjacent to East Coulston and including the village school) was a part of a tithing of Edington parish, known as Baynton and Coulston.
-In that year East and West Coulston were united into a parish called simply Coulston.
+In that year East and West Coulston were united into a parish.
+On 16 February 1977 the parish was renamed from "East Coulston" to "Coulston".

 A small school was built c.
 1855 at West Coulston but was closed by 1899.
 The schoolroom is now the village hall, while the attached schoolmaster's house is a private residence.

 The Stert and Westbury Railway was built by the Great Western Railway Company, running to the north of the village and opening in 1900.
 The nearest station was Edington and Bratton.
 The track continues in use as part of the Reading to Taunton Line but the station closed to passengers in 1952 and to goods in 1963.